 The Final Verdict

-Most importantly, the bill should have an anti-discrimination clause in order to ensure that the recipients of the benefits under the bill are not discriminated on the grounds of sex, pregnancy, family responsibilities in any aspect of employment.
+Most importantly, the maternity amendment bill should have an anti-discrimination clause in order to ensure that the recipients of the benefits under the bill are not discriminated on the grounds of sex, pregnancy, family responsibilities in any aspect of employment.

-The Scandinavian and Nordic countries have adopted a social insurance model where the burden of giving benefits is not the responsibility of the employee only and these nations also recognise parental and paternity leaves along with maternity leaves.
+The Scandinavian and Nordic countries have adopted a social insurance model where the burden of giving benefits is not the responsibility of the employer only and these nations also recognise parental and paternity leaves along with maternity leaves.
 The two important lessons for India from the models in these nations is that parenting not only a woman’s responsibility and therefore, the obligation to support employees with family responsibility should also be shared.
-In the absence of it, the gender gap is likely to get widened.
+In the absence of it, the gender gap is likely to widen.